 Best Way to Share Wedding Photos

 As the expert in all things wedding photography, you can help her by providing her with a list of photo sharing options.
 To help you with that list, we put together ways for your bride to share her photos.
 This list includes both the best way to share wedding photos online and also includes offline options.
+Though this list is meant to help the bride showcase unforgettable photography to her friends and family, it is also a valuable way to share your work and keep your business top of mind with people who may need a wedding photographer in the future.

 Your bride’s family and friends are likely on Facebook and participate in sharing, liking, and commenting on posts.
 And as a platform that has at least 350 million photos shared each day, Facebook is a great place for your bride to share her photos.
 To find the best way to share wedding photos on Facebook, she can create an album, tag her family and friends, and even share her photos with those who couldn’t make the wedding.
 Plus, with the option of creating an album, your bride can easily upload multiple photos at once.